ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

 Region entities include all the Lines and Arcs that define the region.
 The **Rotor** region in the e9 IPM template is defined by two lines and two arcs.
-If an individual entity is selected from the table, it will be highlighted in the diagram.
+If an individual entity is selected from the table, it is highlighted in the diagram.

 Either Cartesian or Polar coordinate systems can be used.
-The coordinate system can be be changed by going to Input Data -> Settings -> Geometry.
+The coordinate system can be changed by going to
+Input Data -> Settings -> Geometry.

 .. figure:: ../images/Geometry_Coordinate_System_GUI_Screenshot.png